 - Most common way of shooting any bows, crossbows included.
 We already saw how to hold the crossbow.
 Now let’s talk about the stance, the way will place your body to increase ground stability.
 Few possible choices according to stances.
 It will really be a personal preference.
 The two main stance positions are the open feet stance and the square feet stance.
 Try both of them and take the one you feel the more comfortable with.
 Any other position is good as long as they suit you.

-- For extensive explanation, have a look on our blogpost about Proper Archery Stance.
+- For extensive explanation, have a look at our blog post about Proper Archery Stance.

 - Crossbows allow the shooter to crouch which is not ideal for others bows.
 They will cant the bow which makes it harder to control for beginners.
 Crouching creates a better stability when aiming because you can use your knee as a tripod.
-Also less muscles are needed so less possibility to move.
+Also, fewer muscles are needed so less possibility to move.
 Crouching shooting is a really good technique used for turkey hunting.
-It increase also your camouflage skills.
+It increases also your camouflage skills.

 - First, you should secure all your bolts into your quiver and make sure that the broadheads are covered for safety precaution.

 - Cock your crossbow on the ground for the first time.
 Other times after shooting a bolt, you may cock it in your tree stand only if you have cocking device.
 It is really not suggested to lean over the stock of your crossbow and cocked it in an elevated tree stand.
 In that case, you will have to lower the crossbow, get down and cock it from the ground.

 - After cocking your crossbow, attach it to a line so you can pull it up there.

 - Get into position, pull your crossbow up and load your crossbow.
 Since you are going to aim down, make sure that your bolt is properly maintained by the arrow retention spring.
 You are then ready to shoot!
 Happy hunting.